MBTITheorist

 Are ENTPs just argumentative for no reason?

 No. While ENTPs are often perceived as argumentative, their engagement in debate typically reflects a genuine cognitive process rather than mere contrariness.
 Myers and Myers (1995) note that ENTPs use intellectual debate as a primary tool for exploring ideas and testing the validity of propositions.
 For the ENTP, challenging an idea is not an attack on the person who holds it but a way of refining it.
-However, Thomson (1998) observes that ENTPs may benefit from developing greater awareness of how their debating style affects others emotionally.
+However, Thomson (1998) observes that ENTPs benefit from developing greater awareness of how their debating style affects others emotionally.

 What is the difference between an ENTP and an ENFP?

 Both types share dominant extraverted intuition (Ne), giving them a similar outward orientation toward possibilities and new ideas.
 The key difference lies in the auxiliary function: the ENTP uses introverted thinking (Ti) to evaluate ideas through logical analysis, while the ENFP uses introverted feeling (Fi) to evaluate ideas through personal values and authenticity.
-According to Myers and Myers (1995), this means ENTPs tend to prioritize logical consistency in their decision-making, while ENFPs prioritize alignment with deeply held personal values.
+According to Myers and Myers (1995), this means ENTPs prioritize logical consistency in their decision-making, while ENFPs prioritize alignment with deeply held personal values.

 Why do ENTPs start so many projects but finish so few?